-Open and gross cases are treated seriously in MA.
+Open and gross is a serious crime in MA.
 In addition to the typical penalties, a felony conviction carries it also requires a sex offender registration.
 A criminal attorney can help to defend against charges like open and gross behavior in MA.

 What is Open and Gross Lewdness and Lascivious Behavior?

-The district attorney must prove five elements beyond a reasonable doubt to convict someone for committing open and gross act.
+The district attorney must prove five elements to convict someone for committing an open and gross act.

 - One exposed their genitals or buttocks or female breasts to at least one person;